Sucker River 156C

 Sucker River 156C is an Indian reserve of the Lac La Ronge Indian Band in Saskatchewan.
-It is 230 kilometres north of Prince Albert.
+It is at the mouth of the Nemeiben River on Lac la Ronge, about 230 km north of Prince Albert.
 In the 2016 Canadian Census, it recorded a population of 416 living in 109 of its 124 total private dwellings.
 In the same year, its Community Well-Being index was calculated at 49 of 100, compared to 58.4 for the average First Nations community and 77.5 for the average non-Indigenous community.